 The other thing to note is that the work here can often be intense.
 For many people, especially young people with a strong desire to travel, that won’t be a problem.
 However, you can expect to have to work hard to make money and the amount you earn mightn’t be as much as you expect.

 Even if you can’t find a specific position, you may be able to freelance just based on hard work alone.
-There are many tasks that people do need completed, so the options are endless.
+There are many tasks that people do need to complete, so the options are endless.
 You could wash dishes, be a bike courier, stock warehouses, or work on a farm.

 Nevertheless, whatever you do, pay close attention to the traditions and laws of where you are.
 Often, the approaches that you can and cannot take vary across the world and that variation is sometimes unpredictable.